w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 You can give your validator any name that you like, but note that others will be able to see it, and it will be included in the list of all servers using the same telemetry server.
 Since numerous people are using telemetry, it is recommended that you choose something likely to be unique.
-Note that the `--rpc-methods=Unsafe` flag is needed in order to set the session key as shown below.
-Note this flag only exposes RPC methods locally.

 ### Generating the Session Keys